community-led-design/kit/src/resources/synthesizing-co-design-outcomes.md

 [Airtable | Everyone's app platform](https://airtable.com/invite/l?inviteId=invJLXIM)

-### But wait - how do I decide what framework to use?
+### How do I decide what framework to use?

 You might decide how you want to communicate your findings based on:

-* The types of outcomes you have (eg. focus on a particular process, or feedback on a design)
+* The types of outcomes you have (eg. focus on a particular process, or feedback on a design), or
-* What the next phase of your project is
+* What the next phase of your project is.

 #### Examples